braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/messaging_users.md

 # Messaging LINE users

 > LINE is a two-way communication channel.
 You can go beyond sending users messages and engage in conversations with users by using templated campaigns and Canvases.<br><br>This article is part of the LINE beta collection.
-[Return to main page](https://www.braze.com/docs/line/).
+[Return to the main page](https://www.braze.com/docs/line/).

 There are various methods to converse with users through LINE, such as using LINE trigger words.
-YOu can also use calls-to-action (CTAs) to encourage user engagement with your LINE messaging.
+You can also use calls-to-action (CTAs) to encourage user engagement with your LINE messaging.

 ## Action-based triggers

-You can create campaigns and Canvases that start, branch, and have mid-journey changes when you recieve an inbound LINE message (a message sent from a user) that contains a trigger word.
+You can create campaigns and Canvases that start, branch, and have mid-journey changes when you receive an inbound LINE message (a message sent from a user) that contains a trigger word.
 Make sure you choose trigger words that match what you expect users to send.

 ### Campaign